 Summer TEFL Courses to be trained as an English teacher

 If you are keen to begin your career as an international English teacher, but only have a summer to spare, you might consider spending your summer gaining your qualification and a bit of hands-on teaching experience through a four-week TEFL certification course at one of 25 international locations.

 This will provide you with an opportunity to gain an internationally accredited TEFL certification while spending four weeks in a great international location (and perhaps engaging in some travel on the side).
 You will also have an opportunity to gain hands-on student teaching experience by engaging in practice teaching with local ESL students.

-Many students will either take a 4 week TEFL class abroad for this summer in France, Spain, Italy or in the US in Chicago, or Latin America such as Nicaragua and teach abroad the next summer for pay or take an Online TEFL course in advance so they can apply in December, January, February and March for opportunities the following summer.
+Many students will either take a 4 week TEFL class abroad for this summer in Europe such as France, Spain, Italy or in the US in Chicago, or Latin America such as Nicaragua and teach abroad the next summer for pay or take an Online TEFL course in advance so they can apply in December, January, February and March for opportunities the following summer.

 Bear in mind that your TEFL certification does not expire and you will enjoy lifetime job search guidance to assist you in lining up both summer and longer term opportunities to teach English abroad in the future.
 Our TEFL graduates all receive an extensive summer camp directory to assist them in finding paid and volunteer English teaching positions in Europe, Asia and Latin America.